jonyzhang2023/jonyzhang2023/README.md

 - 🗞️ News
   - **2025-05-24**: Publish an [article](https://www.peopleapp.com/column/30049160906-500006276594) in People's Daily.
   - **2025-05-24**: Participated in KADC 2025.
+  - **2025-05-08**: The "Innovation China" program I participated in was officially broadcast.
   - **2025-04-24**: Co-hosted a seminar on embodied intelligent robots in cooperation with Peking University.
   - <span style="color: red;">**2025-04-19**: *The Tiangong humanoid robot etched its name in history!
 It successfully completed a half - marathon!*</span>
   - **2025-04-10**: Interviewed by the "Innovation China" column of the China Association for Science and Technology.